ueberdosis/hocuspocus/docs/src/docPages/guide/documents.md

 to import it if it doesn't exist in your primary storage.

 No worries, we have you covered!
 We built an extension that's meant to be used as primary storage: the [RocksDB extension](/extensions/rocksdb).
-It's just a couple of lines to integrate and it already ships with the default hocuspocus license.
+It's just a couple of lines to integrate.

 Make sure to always include this extension in your production setups!